 Spanning more than 200 countries and 50 states, clinical trials explore new, experimental therapies and medicinal treatments that will impact medicine for centuries to come.
-These treatments can range from new standard pill capsules to medical devices, from vaccines to blood products or gene therapies, and even behavioral or surgical procedures; but, every study Improves researcher’s understanding of the way drug therapies affect common ailments.
+These treatments can range from new standard pill capsules to medical devices, vaccines to blood products or gene therapies, and even behavioral or surgical procedures.
+However, every study improves the researcher’s understanding of the way drug therapies affect common ailments.

 Some of the exciting breakthroughs that researchers are currently working on include: